dynamiczero99/Maths-of-game-balance-and-infinite-progression/README.md

 However, there are times where we don't want both sides to be equally powered, and that's where perfect imbalance gets into play.

 ![](evolve-screen-1.0.jpg)

+_Evolve (Turtle Rock Studios, 2015), has 4 players playing as soldiers with the objective to kill a fifth player, which controls a much more powerful, giant monster_

 Here is a video from ExtraCredits that explains the topic really well.